 Taking notice of the small things during your day that usually go unappreciated will naturally calm you down and give you a different perspective on things.
 And, doing this exercise day after day will train your brain to be more positive and more aware of the things that usually go unnoticed.
 This will help you to feel calmer overall.

 Have you tried these tips in the past but are still dealing with persistent anxiety and worry or would like to learn more?
-Therapy can help you uncover the root cause of your anxiety and provide you with more tools for coping.
+Anxiety therapy can help you uncover the root cause of your anxiety and provide you with more tools for coping.